esteinig/sketchy/README.md

 See the [latest docs](https://esteinig.github.io/sketchy) for install, usage and database building.

-## Caveats
+## Strengths and limitations

 Please see the preprint for detailed limitations of `Sketchy`.

 Good things:

-* `Sketchy` performs best on lineage predictions and lineage-wide genotypes using species-wide reference sketches
+* `Sketchy` performs best on lineage predictions and lineage-distributed genotypes from species-wide reference sketches
 * Reference sketch construction and genotype indices can be constructed easily from large genome collections

 However:

 * Because of the approximate matching approach using MinHash, sub-lineage genotype resolution is not as good as `RASE`, which uses phylogenetic trees (and may be preferred for inference of clade-specific traits)
-* `Sketchy` genotype inference may be difficult for species with high rates of homologous recombination (see also the original genomic neighbor typing discussion) - it is advised to run simulations and validations for species we have not provided reference sketches
+* `Sketchy` genotype inference may be difficult for species with high rates of homologous recombination - it is advised to run simulations and validations for species we have not provided reference sketches

 ## Preprints